jlechem/filesort/readme.md

 # Release versions

 Note that `main` is generally a work in progress, and you probably want to use a tagged release version.

-Welcome to the readme text file for filesort.
-Filesort is a small utility to sort files into ascending or descending order, either replacging the original file or creating a new one, you can also specify to read the entire line or chunks (characters) at a time.
-It is lightweight and very fast.
-Originally written over 10 years ago I have upgraded the source code to use newer standards.
-I have added code and a makefile in the repository to support GCC as well as Visual Studio.
+# Version 4 breaking changes

+If you have used version 3 or below, there are breaking changes coming in version 4.
+The entire command line arguments has been re-worked to be more in line with the unix/linux standards.

+# Quick start
+To use filesort you pass in the name of the file you want sorted along with several optionsal parameters.

+filesort inputfile [outputfile] [/d] [/cX]
+* [/d] - Sorts the file in descending order
+* [/cX] - Reads every X characters as an item to sort rather than the entire line

+## Example
+* filesort test.txt - Sorts the file test.txt in ascending order
+* filesort test.txt output.txt /d - Reads the data from test.txt and writes it in descending order to output.txt

+# Requirements

+The only build requirement is a C++ compiler that supports C++17.
+I have tested using Visual Studio 2019 and GCC 13.2.0.

-Building Instructions
+## Building
-	Windows: Open the solution file and build your desired build configuratiin.
+* Windows - Open the solution file in Visual Studio and build accordingly.
-	Unix/Linx: In the filesort/filesort directory run the makefile provided.
-The default compiler is GCC but you can modify as desired.

-Detailed Useage Directions

-Items are sorted using white space and ascending order by default

-White space and sort order can be overriden using the appropriate switches.
-		 FILESORT [source file] [output file] [/d] [/cX] [/d] Specifies descending sort order.
-		 [/cX] Specifies X number of characters to be read instead of whitespace.

-Best regards,

-Justin LeCheminant
+* Unix/Linux - In the filesort directory is a MAKEFILE, this should be used to build the project.
+Note it is currently set to GCC, clang etc. have not been tested,